MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 1. Consolidate several file policies for the same service (such as SharePoint, OneDrive, Box, and so on) to a single policy.

 1. When enabling file monitoring (from the **Settings** page), create at least one file policy.
-When no file policy exists, or is disabled for seven consecutive days, file monitoring will be autodisabled.
+When no file policy exists, or is disabled for seven consecutive days, file monitoring is autodisabled.

 ## File policy reference

 This section provides reference details about policies, providing explanations for each policy type and the fields that can be configured for each policy.

 A **File policy** is an API-based policy that enables you to control your organization's content in the cloud, taking into account over 20 file metadata filters (including owner and sharing level) and content inspection results.
 Based on the policy results, governance actions can be applied.
-The content inspection engine can be extended via 3rd-party DLP engines as well as anti-malware solutions.
+The content inspection engine can be extended via 3rd-party DLP engines and anti-malware solutions.

 Each policy is composed of the following parts: